 South Africa: a member of the Scientific Advisory Committee, Professor Angela Fawcett, gave a training at the University of Johannesburg, where she introduced the course.
 It was then evaluated by the University and approved.
 From September 2011 it was used by Honours and Masters students in psychology and education and thereafter for the ongoing training of 200 in-service teachers from the Southern African Association for Learning Differences (SAALED).
 More than 100 course evaluation forms were returned with very positive feedback and comments.

 Read a letter of appreciation from Dr Jean Fourie, Lecturer, Department of Educational Psychology.
-She intends to run a new course in the Autumn of 2014.

 St Lucia: a teacher who participated in the World Dyslexia Forum 2010 at UNESCO subsequently facilitated a workshop with teachers from one education district with the aim of introducing the course more widely.
 The District Education officer was “more than pleased” with this initiative.